cormullion/Thebes.jl/docs/src/basics.md

 ## gfunctions

-It's true that this default appearance of a 3D point is pretty basic.
+The default rednering of a 3D point is pretty basic.
 But you can modify the graphics drawn at each location by passing a function to the `pin()` function's optional `gfunction` keyword argument.

 Suppose you want to draw a randomly colored circle at the location, with radius 5 units.